Working with families

 Support for neurodivergent children and young people

-We can work one-to-one with your child to help them understand and embrace their neurodivergent identity.
+We can work one-to-one with children and young people to help them understand and embrace their neurodivergent identity.

 Using a positive, strengths-based approach, our mentoring specifically focuses on: